trilitech/tezos-developer-docs/src/pages/tezos-basics/get-started-with-octez/monitor-a-node/index.md

 octez_metric_name{label_name=label_value} x.x
 ```

 Note the metrics are implemented to have the lowest possible impact on the node performance, and most of the metrics are only computed when scraping it.
 So starting the node with the metrics server shouldn't be a cause for concern.
-More details on Octez Metrics can be found in the Tezos Developer Documentation: [see here](https://tezos.gitlab.io/user/node-monitoring.html) for further detail on how to setup your monitoring; and [here](https://tezos.gitlab.io/developer/openmetrics), for the complete list of the metrics scrapped by the Octez node.
+More details on Octez Metrics can be found in the Tezos Developer Documentation: [see here](https://tezos.gitlab.io/user/node-monitoring.html) for further detail on how to setup your monitoring; and [here](https://tezos.gitlab.io/developer/openmetrics), for the complete list of the metrics scraped by the Octez node.

 ### Types of metrics